wichtounet/eddic/README.rst

 EDDI Compiler 1.2.3
 ===================

 The compiler of the EDDI programming language.

 This compiler outputs code for Intel X86 platform.
 It supports both 32 and 64 bits architecture.
 Only Linux is supported for now.

 Building
 --------

 A compiler supporting the new C++ standard, C++11, is necessary to build the compiler.
-The compilation is known to be working on CLang 3.4.
+The compilation should work fine with GCC 4.9+ and Clang 3.4+.
 It has not been tested on Windows.
-You need Boost 1.52.0 or superior installed on your computer to build this project.
+You need Boost 1.59.0 or superior installed on your computer to build this project.

 You juste have to use CMake to build the compiler::